Ariane de Rothschild

-Ariane de Rothschild (née Langner; 14 November 1965) is a French banker, president of the board of the Edmond de Rothschild Group since April 2019.
-She is the first woman to run a Rothschild-branded financial institution.
+Ariane de Rothschild (née Langner; 14 November 1965) is a French banker, CEO of Edmond de Rothschild Group since March 2023.
+She is the first woman and the first person without Rothschild lineage to run a Rothschild-branded financial institution.

 She was married to Benjamin de Rothschild from 23 January 1999 until his death on 15 January 2021.
 They have four daughters.

-In 2022, the net worth of Ariane de Rothschild and her family was estimated at 5 billion euros by French weekly business magazine Challenges.
+In 2024, the net worth of the Ariane de Rothschild family was estimated at 5 billion euros by French weekly business magazine Challenges.

 Family

-Ariane de Rothschild was born in San Salvador, El Salvador.
+Ariane Langner was born in San Salvador, El Salvador.
 Her father was a senior executive at the international pharmaceutical company Hoechst.
-Until the age of eighteen, Ariane de Rothschild and her brother Philippe lived with their parents in Bangladesh, Colombia and the former Zaire (DRC).
+Until the age of eighteen, Ariane Langner lived with her parents in Bangladesh, Colombia and the former Zaire (DRC).

 In January 1999, she married Benjamin de Rothschild, son of Edmond de Rothschild and heir of the Edmond de Rothschild Group.
-They have 4 daughters.
-Her husband Benjamin de Rothschild died on 15 January 2021 of a heart attack.
+They have four daughters.
+Her husband Benjamin de Rothschild died on 15 January 2021 of a heart attack at his home in Pregny-Chambésy, Switzerland.
 Ariane de Rothschild is not Jewish and did not convert to Judaism.